 Automatic detection and correction of interfering substances

 The spectra of the common interferences are stored in the analyzer software.
 The analyzer compares the model spectrum with the measured spectrum.
 Any deviations caused by interferences (such as lipids, HbF, SHb, pH, Cardio Green, Evans Blue, betacarotene, Patent Blue V, methylene blue, HiCN) are detected and suppressed, ensuring measuring accuracy.

-Radiometer’s oximeter is equipped with a neon lamp which generates constant spectral lines.
+Radiometer’s CO-oximeter is equipped with a neon lamp which generates constant spectral lines.
 The function of the spectral lines is to serve as references to ensure that there is no drift in the 128 wavelengths used in the spectrophotometer.
 The neon lamp controls that any deviations are automatically detected and corrected, also contributing to constantly high measuring quality.

 High accuracy and precision